VDimovaEdeleva/dataset-ErrP-Human-Agent-Collaboration/README.md

 # Dataset for studing Error-related Potentials in Human-Agent-Collaboration
 This dataset contains data from 11 subjects that took part in a Human-Agent Collaboration experiment.
-The name of the study is "Self- and agent-related errors in Human-Agent Collaboration evoke separable Error-related potentials"
+The name of the study is "Self- and agent-related errors in Human-Agent Collaboration evoke separable Error-related EEG potentials"